Marco Völler

-Marco Völler (born 6 January 1989) is a German professional basketball player who last played for the Skyliners Frankfurt of the German League Basketball Bundesliga.
+Marco Völler (born 6 January 1989) is a German professional basketball player for Skyliners Frankfurt of the German ProA.

+Professional career

+As an active player, he last played for the Skyliners in the German League Basketball Bundesliga.

 Voller averaged 4.5 points and 3.3 rebounds per game for the Skyliners in the 2019-20 season.
 He re-signed with the team on 13 August 2020.

-Personal
+Personal life

 Völler played soccer until age 14 when he discovered his love for basketball.

 He is the son of former German soccer star and national team coach Rudi Völler.